crcx/parable/README.md

 The core Parable language does not provide a user interface.
 Various interface layers are available.
 The following are included with the standard Parable distribution:

+*Listener* provides a simple interactive terminal.

-*Legend* is a full screen interface for terminals.
+*Legend* is a full screen terminal based interface.

 *Pre* is the basic command line scripting environment.

-*Ika* is a better command line scripting environment which adds file I/O and additional I/O functions.
+*Allegory* combines the features of *Listener* and *Pre*, while extending the core language with I/O functions, further system integration, and and the ability to save and restore snapshots.

 *Punga* is a CGI based interface.